 Rules/expectations will be discussed in further detail in class.

-*One rule to follow that leads to success: Always give your best effort and come prepared to learn and work hard everyday.
+*Steps to success: Give your best effort, be respectful, have a good attitude and come prepared to learn and work hard everyday.